comp-bkt/todo-first-app/README.md

 Jetpack Compose - this repository now contains 3 branches.
 The application does the same on each branch - albeit Compose may look different on the UI.

-All branches compile and target to Android 15 (SDK 35)
+All branches compile and target to Android 16 (SDK 36) Java 25 (LTS) is set as the JAVA Version - Gradle version is 8.14.3

 ### main branch
 * kotlin + compose